semperos/shortcut-repl/README.md

 sc>
 ```

-The prompt is rudimentary; you probably want to wrap your call to `sc -r` with `rlwrap` or a similar tool.
+Press `Ctrl-c` to see instructions for using the interactive console itself.

-Execute `?` or `help` to get overall help.
-Pass arguments to these commands to get more fine-grained documentation.
+Execute `?` or `help` to see a list of all bindings, or pass a function as an argument to these commands to get more complete documentation for that function:

 ```
-sc> ? story
+sc> ? ?
 ```

 ## Development